-The Faculty of Humanities offers eight postgraduate (PhD) study programs in English, German or French:
+The Faculty of Humanities offers nine postgraduate (PhD) study programs in English, German or French:

 Deutsche und französische Philosophie (taught in German)